mseaman26/React-Portfolio-site/README.md

 # React-Portfolio-site

   ## Description
 This project is a portfolio site for me, Michael Seaman.
-Using React.js, this site has four pages.
+Using React.js, this site renders four pages.
 The first is an "About" page which contains a brief bio about myself.
 The second is a "Projects" page that shows six of my coding projects with links to the deployed versions and corresponding GitHib repositories.
 The third is a page with a downloadable resume.
-The fouth is a "Contact Me" page that allows the user to send me a message.
+The fourth is a "Contact Me" page that allows the user to send me a message.
 The user can use links in the nav bar at the top of the page to move between these four pages.
 The overall site does not reload when the user does this.

 ## Link to the Site:
 https://mseaman26.github.io/React-Portfolio-site